February 2025 Kosovan parliamentary election

 Parliamentary elections were held in Kosovo on 9 February 2025 to elect the 120 members of the Assembly.
-No party won a majority of seats, with the Vetëvendosje party of Prime Minister Albin Kurti remaining the largest party.
+Following the February election, Vetëvendosje of Prime Minister Albin Kurti remained the largest party, but without an overall majority and no party was able to form the government in what was described as a constitutional crisis.
+Kurti, who was elected Prime Minister in 2021, remained in office in a caretaker capacity throughout the year until new elections were held in December.

 Background

 In the 2021 elections, Lëvizja Vetëvendosje (LVV) won 58 seats.
 They created a coalition with minority parties to form a government.
 The government was the first since Kosovo's independence in 2008 to complete a full four-year mandate.

 Electoral system

 The 120 members of the Assembly were elected by open list proportional representation for a four-year term, with 20 reserved for national minorities.
 Seats were allocated using the Sainte-Laguë method with an electoral threshold of 5%.

 Election date

 According to the constitution, parliamentary elections must be held no later than 30 days and no earlier than 45 days prior to the expiration of the outgoing parliament's mandate.
 On 31 July 2024, President Vjosa Osmani formally invited the leaders of political parties to a consultative meeting regarding the scheduling of the upcoming elections.
 In her invitation, Osmani underscored that, in accordance with the constitution and the electoral code, the elections must take place between 26 January and 16 February 2025.

 Opposition figures, including Lumir Abdixhiku of the Democratic League of Kosovo (LDK), Ramush Haradinaj of the Alliance for the Future of Kosovo (AAK) and Memli Krasniqi of the Democratic Party of Kosovo (PDK), advocated for elections on 26 January, while Mimoza Kusari-Lila of the Alternativa proposed delaying the elections to 9 or 16 February, citing logistical concerns related to the post-holiday period.
 Prime Minister and leader of Vetëvendosje (LVV) Albin Kurti did not attend the consultation due to a prior commitment.
 Concluding, on 16 August, Osmani announced that the elections would be scheduled for 9 February 2025.